selabs-ur1/VV-ESIR-TP3/exercises/test-date-class.md

 ## Answer

+You can find the associated code in the code repository.

 Please note that for this exercise, we will not detail the answer as we processed the same method on the previous exercise.

 ### 1. Input Space Partionning to design an Initial set of inputs